cladiom/munich-scripts/README.md

 Copy and paste the \*.sh script you want under the created folder

-Open the \*.sh file and edit with your Reference Code and your e-mail.
+Open the \*.sh file and edit with your Reference Code, Telegram Chat Id and Telegram Bot Token.

 Copy and paste the relate \*.plist file into ~/Library/LaunchAgents/